Updated Nov 6th 2019

 1. Start Alice.

-2. Navigate to the File System tab and browse to the prepared starter world save file or/
+2. Navigate to the File System tab and browse to the prepared starter world saved file or

 b.
 From the Outer Space section of the Browse Gallery by Theme tab of the Gallery add the MarsOutpostBunker, Boulder, and AlienRobot or build your own simple moon setting but be sure to add the AlienRobot.

-5. If needed navigate back to the code editor.
+8. If needed, navigate back to the code editor.

 a.
 Select the AlienRobot object from the object menu.